Atypon-OpenSource/manuscripts-json-schema/README.md

 I struggled for days trying to get `ajv-merge-patch` to work with more than 1 layer.

-e.g. an immediate subclass of `MPManagedObject` would get all it's properties, but if you subclassed that subclass, it wouldn't have them.
+e.g. an immediate subclass (say `MPStyle`) of `MPManagedObject` would get all its properties.
+However, if you subclassed `MPStyle` for `MPBorderStyle`, it wouldn't have the `MPManagedObject` properties, only the `MPStyle` ones.

-The way it worked was pretty confusing and hard to debug.
+Additionally, the way it worked was pretty confusing and hard to debug.

 My solution is `mash.js` which is an incredibly simple and boring (go look) recursive merger.